 Value and duration

 $30,000 per year for up to three years (with a possible extension for six months).
 Travel grants may be available for relevant conference attendance.
-International candidates may be eligible for a tuition waiver.
+Candidates are also eligible for the tuition waiver.

 To be eligible for the scholarship the candidate must: